Your Journey to College

 The interview can be 1:1 or in a group, depending on the course.

-If you are unable to attend the college, you can change the date/time by emailing the college at admissions@gllm.ac.uk
+If you are unable to attend an interview, you can change the date/time by emailing the college at admissions@gllm.ac.uk

 Step 4: Welcome to College

-After GCSE exams, students who have applied and received a conditional offer will be invited to the college for a day as part of the transition to college process.
+Early in the summer those who have applied and received a conditional offer will be invited to the college for a day as part of their transition into college.

 This day will be an opportunity to meet tutors and new classmates, explore and get to know the campus, and take part in some course-related activities.